qzhan321/Bayesian-formulation-varcoding-MOI-estimation/README.md

 The multiplicity of infection (MOI), defined as the number of genetically distinct parasite strains co-infecting a host, is one key epidemiological parameter for measuring malaria transmission and evaluating malaria interventions.
 Estimating MOI remains challenging especially in high-transmission endemic settings where individuals typically carry multiple co-occurring infections, recently reviewed in [Labbé, F., He, Q., Zhan, Q., Tiedje, K.E., Argyropoulos, D.C., Tan, M.H., Ghansah, A., Day, K.P., Pascual, M., 2023.
 Neutral vs. non-neutral genetic footprints of Plasmodium falciparum multiclonal infections.
 PLOS Computational Biology 19, e1010816. https://doi.org/10.1371/journal.pcbi.1010816](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1010816).

-## varcoding for MOI estimation and Bayesian formulation
+## varcoding for MOI Estimation and Bayesian Formulation
 The hyper-diversity of *var*(DBLα types) and limited repertoire overlap of the *var* multigene family encoding the major *Plasmodium falciparum* blood-stage antigen *PfEMP*1 provide a viable solution for MOI estimation.
 A constant repertoire size or number of DBLα types in a parasite genome can be used to convert the number of types sequenced in an isolate to its estimated MOI ([Ruybal-Pesántez et al., 2022](https://www.sciencedirect.com/science/article/pii/S0020751922000030?via%3Dihub); [Tiedje et al., 2022](https://journals.plos.org/globalpublichealth/article?id=10.1371/journal.pgph.0000285)).

 Here, we extend the method to a Bayesian formulation which accounts for the measurement error in the repertoire size introduced by targeted PCR